Bioluminescence Travel: Best Places to Swim in Glowing Water

 Bioluminescent bay ecosystems are fragile.
 Mosquito Bay’s dinoflagellate population has fluctuated significantly in the 2010s, with sunscreen chemicals, motorboat fuel, and light pollution all identified as contributors to decline.
 NOAA’s bioluminescence research provides scientific background on these organisms.
 The conservation guidelines for responsible bioluminescence viewing:

-• Follow all swimming restriction guidelines — several locations have restricted or eliminated in-water contact to allow ecosystem recovery.
+- Follow all swimming restriction guidelines — several locations including Mosquito Bay have restricted in-water contact to allow ecosystem recovery.

-For broader ocean and coastal adventure planning, see our guide to scuba diving spots and coastal adventure travel.
+For broader ocean and coastal adventure planning, see our guides to scuba diving spots and wild swimming destinations.

 Planning Your Bioluminescence Trip: Key Variables